-Even the dreaded Cancer would be easy to eradicate if it didn't have the nasty habit of spreading throughout the body.
-Today the researchers of theUniversity of Bern and dell 'Swiss Institute of Bioinformatics have discovered a particular protein signaling pathway that can control when a tumor can spread and when it cannot, thus improving the approach to the disease.
+Even the much feared Cancer would be easy to eradicate if it didn't have the terrible habit of spreading throughout the body.
+Today researchers atUniversity of Bern and Swiss Institute of Bioinformatics have discovered a particular protein signaling pathway that can control when a tumor can spread and when cannot do so, thus improving the approach to the disease.

 The researchers focused on a receptor called ALK7, studying its role in mice with breast or pancreatic cancer.
-The team found that when activated with the Activin B protein, the ALK7 receptor triggers a signaling pathway that can kill cancer cells through the process of apoptosis, as well as suppress metastasis and prevent the formation of new tumors.
+The team found that when activated with the Activin B protein, the ALK7 receptor triggers a signaling pathway that can kill tumor cells through the process of apoptosis, as well as suppress metastasis and prevent the formation of new tumors.

 Plus: the team found that high levels of ALK7 in humans are linked to (even long) periods of remission.